What is Lift-and-Shift or Rehosting?

 Minimizes Downtime and Optimizes Cost

-The Lift and Shift migration approach solves all of these operational and financial challenges, eliminating your management headaches.
-In fact, if you are rehosting on the cloud, you can ensure higher availability and cost-efficient repairs compared to hunting outdated components.
+The Lift-and-Shift migration approach solves all of these operational and financial challenges, eliminating your management headaches.
+In fact, if you are rehosting on the cloud, you can ensure higher availability and cost-efficient repairs compared to hunting for outdated components.

 Robust Disaster Recovery Ecosystem

-When you opt for lift and shift cloud migration, you can implement better disaster recovery strategies.
+When you opt for cloud migration in lift-and-shift, you can implement better disaster recovery strategies.
 Having geographically distributed backups and failover instances minimizes disruption when disaster strikes.

 Advanced Security Features